OmniCode: A Benchmark for Evaluating Software Engineering Agents: Related Work

 \section{Related Work}

 \mypara{LLM coding benchmarks} Early evaluation of the LLM code synthesis focused on standalone programming problems with unit-test-based functional correctness~\citep{chen2021evaluatinglargelanguagemodels, Austin2021ProgramSW, Hendrycks2021MeasuringCC}.
 Work such as CodeMind~\citep{Liu2024CodeMindAF} benchmarks semantic reasoning about code behavior, while CoCoNUT~\citep{11028290} targets structural execution of small code blocks across programming paradigms.
 SWE-Bench~\citep{jimenez2024swebench} introduced the paradigm of benchmarking the ability of LLM agents to resolve real-world GitHub issues, yielding much follow-up work~\citep{miserendino2025swelancerfrontierllmsearn, jain2024r2e, aleithan2024swebenchenhancedcodingbenchmark, rashid2025swe,zan2024swe}, adding support for more repositories, languages and improved data quality by including more rigorous checks.
 Multi-SWE-Bench~\citep{zan2025multiswebenchmultilingualbenchmarkissue} extended the SWE-Bench collection paradigm beyond Python to multiple languages, but restricted to bug-fixing.
 These bug-fixing benchmarks are related to work from the software engineering community benchmarking program repair tools such as Defects4J~\citep{Just2014Defects4JAD} and BugsInPy~\citep{Widyasari2020BugsInPyAD}.
-While these benchmarks focus on bug-fixing, \tool introduces pipelines for creating new task types to more holistically evaluate software development.
+Other benchmarks evaluate security-focused tasks, such as CyberGym~\cite{wang2026cybergym}, CVEBench~\cite{cvebench} and CWE-Bench~\cite{li2024iris}.
+While these benchmarks focus on bug-fixing or security, \tool introduces pipelines for creating new task types to more holistically evaluate software development.

 Recently works such as SWE-Smith~\citep{yang2025swesmithscalingdatasoftware} and BugPilot~\citep{sonwane2025bugpilotcomplexbuggeneration} have shown promise in synthetically generating bugs to create training data for coding agents. \tool makes use of synthetic data in the context of evaluation to go beyond bug-fixing.
 We introduce pipelines to augment real-world data to support new task types such as test generation and responding to reviews.